-Within a few decades, the Moors had occupied most of the southern Iberia and made significant encroachments into northern Iberian territories, coming into direct conflict with the Franks to the north east.
-This conquest laid the basis for Moorish rule in modern-day Spain which lasted for nearly 800 years.
+Within a few decades, the Moors had occupied most of the southern Iberia and made significant encroachments into northern Iberian territories, coming into direct conflict with the Franks to the northeast.

-Following Tariq’s lightning campaign, more Moorish and Arab military commanders were sent from North Africa and Damascus to directly take charge of the situation.
-The Moorish military continued to push northwards and eastwards into Iberia.
-Although Moors were mostly successful during the early decades of the conquest, they suffered a few decisive setbacks which set the extent of their campaigning into northern regions of Iberia.
+Although Moors were most successful during the early decades of the conquest, they suffered a few decisive setbacks which set the extent of their campaigning into northern regions of Iberia.

 Emirate and Caliphate of Cordoba

 Abd ar Rehman laid the basis of the Emirate of Cordoba in 756 which essentially united all Moorish territories in Iberia and at the same time, remained independent of the mainstream Muslim Caliphate in Arabia.

 The Emirate of Cordoba consolidated the Muslim territories and centralised authority whereas the Emir in Cordoba directly controlled the realm.

 This led to stability in the outlook of Moorish Iberia and helped the Moors effectively thwart any armed thrusts from their Christian neighbours to the north.

 In 1031, the Caliphate of Cordoba collapsed which divided Moorish territory into nearly two dozen minor states.
 During this time, a sizable portion of Moorish regions in the north was lost to the rising Christian Kingdoms.